How to Setup Let’s Encrypt with Apache on Ubuntu Linux

 If you make changes to the file, you should save and exit.

-To enable HTTPS, you can now use the certificate and key files referenced above in your Apache configurations.
+You can now use the certificate and key files above to enable HTTPS in your Apache configurations.

 Conclusion: